miguel-kjh/Sylvia/data/nlu.md

 ## intent:choose_residencial_propuse
 - residential purpouse
 - residential only
-- residential purposes
+- for residential purposes only
+- A) residential purpouse
-- residential purposes
+- a) residential purpouse

 ## intent:choose_retirement
 - for retirement